-Hau Ming Tse is a Research Fellow in the department and an external adviser for the Group of National Experts on Effective Learning Environments, OECD and Department of Education, UK.
+Hau Ming Tse is an Honorary Norham Fellow and an external adviser for the Group of National Experts on Effective Learning Environments, OECD and Department of Education, UK.

 A qualified architect, Hau Ming was educated at Bath, Cambridge, and the Architectural Association, London.
 After graduating, she worked for nine years at David Chipperfield Architects, where she was an Associate Director.
 Selected projects include the Hepworth Gallery, Wakefield; the headquarters of BBC Scotland, Glasgow; and the San Michele Cemetery, Venice.